 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure or delay can occur at any time during the clinical trial process.
 Success in nonclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in clinical trials, even after promising results in earlier nonclinical or clinical studies.
 These setbacks have been caused by, among other things, nonclinical findings made while clinical studies were underway and safety or efficacy observations made in clinical studies, including previously unreported adverse events.
-The results of preclinical, nonclinical and early clinical studies of our product candidates may not be predictive of the results of later-stage clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical and initial clinical trials.
+The results of preclinical, nonclinical and early clinical studies of our product candidates may not be predictive of the results of later-stage clinical trials.
+Likewise, interim or preliminary results from a clinical trial may not be predictive of final results.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical and initial clinical trials.
 Notwithstanding any potential promising results in earlier studies, we cannot be certain that we will not face similar setbacks.
 Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval for our product candidates.